cloudbees-core-cd-workshop/workshop-exercises/exercises/advanced-pipeline-cb-core.md

 5. Even though we wrote it as HTML, we still have to save it with a `.txt` extension as mentioned above.
 Commit the `defineProps.txt` file.

->**NOTE:** Global Variable Documentation for custom steps will only be availale under a Pipeline job that uses it and has run successfully.
+>**NOTE:** Global Variable Documentation for custom steps will only be availale under a Pipeline job that uses it and has run successfully at least once.

 ### Use a Custom Step

-Now that the **Pipeline Shared Library** is configured for your Team Master and we have a **global variable** to use, we will use it in the `nodejs-app/Jenkinsfile.template` Pipeline script.
+With the **Pipeline Shared Library** already configured for your Team Master and a **global variable** to use, we will use it in the `nodejs-app/Jenkinsfile.template` Pipeline script.

 1. Open the GitHub editor for the **nodejs-app/Jenkinsfile.template** Pipeline script in the **master** branch of your forked **custom-marker-pipelines** repository.
 2. Replace the `script` block where we are using the `readProperties` step with our new custom step - `defineProps`.
-Update the of the **Nodejs Setup** nested `stage` of the **Web Tests** parent `stage` to match the following:
+Update the **Nodejs Setup** nested `stage` of the **Web Tests** parent `stage` to match the following:

 ```groovy
             stage('Nodejs Setup') {